Bab al-Mandab Strait: Geography

 The distance across is about 26 km from Ras Menheli in Yemen to Ras Siyyan in Djibouti.
-The island of Perim divides the strait into two channels, of which the eastern, known as the Bab Iskender (Alexander's Strait), is 5.37 km wide and has a depth of 16 fathom deep, while the western, or Dact-el-Mayun, has a width of 20.3 km and a depth of 170 fathom.
+The island of Perim divides the strait into two channels.
+The eastern, known as the Bab Iskender (Alexander's Strait), is 5.37 km wide and has a depth of 16 fathom.
+The western, or Dact-el-Mayun, has a width of 20.3 km and a depth of 170 fathom.

 Near the coast of Djibouti lies a group of smaller islands known as the "Seven Brothers".
 There is a surface current inwards in the eastern channel, but a strong undercurrent outwards in the western channel.
+The width between the island of Perim (Yemen) and Big Island (Kaḏḏa Dâbali), Djibouti is just 17 km.

+Islands

+Islands and archipelagos in and near the Bab al-Mandab include: